 It also allows teachers and parents to uniquely add these subjects in a fun way through hands-on activities, projects, experiments, and the like.
 It’s a great way to enhance critical thinking for younger and high school students.

-Using STEM activities is also a great opportunity to work on problem solving skills, math concepts, explore the engineering design process, and tap into student creativity.
+Using STEM activities is also an excellent opportunity to work on problem-solving skills, math concepts, explore the engineering design process, and tap into student creativity.

 Keep reading for a massive roundup of middle school STEM activities.

 I’ve grouped the activities according to popular STEM topics to make it easier for you to navigate.
 Be sure to save this post so you can easily access it at any time.

 Also, it’s easy to adapt each science experiment or STEM activity to a different grade level.
 So if you’re homeschooler older students this school year, adding a STEM activity is a perfect way to include the whole family.